 This two-week session teaches the recipients proper care and handling of the Canine Companion.
 After the training session and public access testing, they attend a graduation ceremony in which the puppy raiser passes the leash to the Graduate and the Graduate officially receives the Canine Companions assistance dog.

-Approximately six weeks after the conclusion of the two-week Team Training class, graduates return to CCI for final testing, certification and fine tuning if needed.
+Approximately six weeks after the conclusion of the two-week Team Training class, graduates return to Canine Companions for final testing, certification and fine tuning if needed.
 Throughout the working life of the dogs, graduates periodically return to campus with their dogs for workshops, seminars and reunions.

-In addition, CCI instructors remain in close touch with graduates on an on-going basis through correspondence, reports and by providing advice via telephone and email.
+In addition, Canine Companions instructors remain in close touch with graduates on an on-going basis through correspondence, reports and by providing advice via telephone and email.
 Instructors also travel into the field to conduct workshops and to resolve specific training or behavioral problems in the graduate's home and/or workplace environment.